X

 One Person Company (OPC) has become a popular business structure for solo entrepreneurs in India due to its ease of incorporation and limited liability benefits.
 However, like any other company, OPCs must adhere to certain mandatory compliances under the Companies Act, 2013.
 Timely fulfillment of these OPC compliance requirements ensures smooth operations and helps avoid penalties.
 In this blog, we’ll walk you through the essential annual and event-based compliances for OPC in India.
 Whether you’re an existing OPC owner or planning to register one, this guide is a must-read.

-What are the Mandatory Compliance List for OPC (One Person Company) in India?
+What are the Mandatory Compliances for One Person Company in India?

-Below table shows the mandatory compliance list for OPC in India:
+Below table shows the mandatory compliances for one person companies in India;

 Compliance Form / Requirement Due Date Details